Liverpool news: ‘We wouldn't swap him for any other player’ Alexander-Arnold hails team-mate Firmino | Goal.com

-‘We wouldn't swap him for any other player’ - Alexander-Arnold hails team-mate Firmino
+Firmino compared to Messi as Alexander-Arnold hails Liverpool team-mate the best No.9 in the world

-Liverpool full-back Trent Alexander-Arnold has praised his team-mate Roberto Firmino by claiming he is the ‘best No.9 in world football’.
+Liverpool full-back Trent Alexander-Arnold has praised his team-mate Roberto Firmino by claiming he is the ‘best No.9 in world football’ and believes only Lionel Messi surpasses him in creativity and link-up play.

 The Brazilian has enjoyed a superb start to the new season and not just for his goal scoring prowess, with the 27-year-old netting two in five Premier League games.